 Remembers all your passwords

 How much time do you waste these days trying to log into services only to find you’ve forgotten your password?
-They say you should never write them down, and never use the same password twice, but that just makes it impossible to remember all of them!
-LastPass is quite simply a secure service that remembers all your passwords so you don’t have to; you just have to remember one, master password and you can access all the rest.
+They say you should never write them down, and never use the same password twice, but that makes it impossible to remember all of them!
+LastPass is merely a secure service that remembers all your passwords, so you don’t have to; you have to remember one, master password, and you can access all the rest.
 A great stress saver, freeing up your brain to remember other things than just hundreds of random passwords.